 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act) and its amendments is a federal law which sets forth a number of requirements for Title IV participating institutions.
 Among those requirements is the annual publication of a security report.
-We publish the HACC Safety and Security Department's Annual Security Report in compliance with this act.

 Download the Current Annual Security Report (pdf).
 Visit your campus Safety and Security office or Welcome Center to obtain a free print copy upon request.

 The report must include crimes that occur in or on any:

 This log lists all known crimes occurring by the "nature, date, time, and general location of each crime" including the disposition of the crime, if known.
 Known crimes must be entered into the log within two business days.
 The log for each campus location may be viewed immediately upon request for items recorded within the previous 60 days.
 For entries older than 60 days, the log must be made available within two business days.
 To view the log, inquire at a campus security office.